-Winter Program - Puppet TheaterThe Storytelling Guild partners with Craterian Performances to bring two free performances to children of the community.
+Winter Program - Puppet TheaterThe Storytelling Guild partners with Craterian Performances to bring two free performances to local children.
 A professional puppet theater group is hired for these performances to give children, many who would not otherwise be able to attend the theater, a chance to enjoy a professional performance at no cost.
-Winter Program allows the Storytelling Guild to expose children to another form of storytelling, through the magic of puppets.
+Winter Program exposes children to another form of storytelling, through the magic of puppets.
 Children are asked to bring a book donation to this event to be distributed with our ‘Pass the Book’ program.

 Snow Soup